-- 1. the data feed Venue ID (e.g. Athens Exchange, Cyprus Exchange, Hellenic OTC etc) - 2. the data feed type (e.g. Trading Server-derived data feed for securities and/or derivatives and Other Source-derived data feed for Financial News) - 3. the product IDs grouping the various Financial News messages - 4. the dissemination or not of the full Order depth - 5. the number of Best Bid Offer levels (i.e. 1 or 5) - 6. the dissemination or not of Index Baselines - 7. a list of specific instrument symbols
+- 1. the data feed Venue ID (e.g. Athens Exchange, Cyprus Exchange, Hellenic OTC etc) - 2. the data feed type (e.g. Trading Server-derived data feed for securities and/or derivatives and Other Source-derived data feed for OTC Trades) - 3. the dissemination or not of the full Order depth - 4. the number of Best Bid Offer levels (i.e. 1 or 5) a list of specific instrument symbols

-The last four filtering settings apply only to time-sensitive data feed packets.
+The last three filtering settings apply only to time-sensitive data feed packets.